kamu-data/kamu-cli/README.md

 <details>
 <summary><b>Open Data</b></summary>
-To share data outside of your organization today you have limited options:
+To share data **outside of your organization** today you have limited options:

-- You can publish it on some open data portal and lose ownership and control of your data
+- You can publish it on some open data portal, but lose ownership and control of your data
-- You can deploy and operate some open-source data portal, but you probably have neither time or money to do so
+- You can deploy and operate some open-source data portal (like CKAN or Dataverse), but you probably have neither time nor money to do so
-- You can self-host it as a CSV file on some simple HTTP/FTP server, but then you are making it extremely hard for others to discover your data
+- You can self-host it as a CSV file on some simple HTTP/FTP server, but then you are making it extremely hard for others to discover and use your data

+Let's acknowledge that for organizations that produce the most valuable data (governments, hospitals, NGOs), publishing data is **not part of their business**.
+They typically don't have the incentives, expertise, and resources to be good publishers.

-For most data publishers, publishing data is not a core part of their business, so `kamu` aims to make publishing as easy as possible.
-It invisibly guides publishers towards best data management practices (preserving history, making data reproducible and verifiable) and lets consumers access data instantly, in a ready to use form.
+This is why the goal of `kamu` is to make data publishing **cheap and effortless**:
+- It invisibly guides publishers towards best data management practices (preserving history, making data reproducible and verifiable)
+- Adds as little friction as exporting data to CSV
+- Lets you host your data on any storage (FTP, S3, GCS, etc.)
+- Maintain full control and ownership of your data

+As opposed to just the download counter you get on most data portals, `kamu` brings publishers closer with the communities allowing them to see who and how uses their data.
+You no longer send data into "the ether", but create a **closed feedback loop** with your consumers.
 </details>

 <details>
 <summary><b>Science & Research</b></summary>
-One of the driving forces behind `kamu`'s design was the [ongoing reproducibility crisis](https://www.nature.com/articles/533452a) in science.
-We believe that to a large extent it's caused by our poor data management practices.
+One of the driving forces behind `kamu`'s design was the [ongoing reproducibility crisis](https://www.nature.com/articles/533452a) in science, which we believe to a large extent is caused by our poor data management practices.

-After incidents like [The Surgisphere scandal](https://www.the-scientist.com/features/the-surgisphere-scandal-what-went-wrong--67955) the sentiment in research is changing from assuming that all research is done in good faith, to considering any research unreliable until its proven so.
+After incidents like [The Surgisphere scandal](https://www.the-scientist.com/features/the-surgisphere-scandal-what-went-wrong--67955) the sentiment in research is changing from assuming that all research is done in good faith, to considering any research unreliable until proven otherwise.

+Data portals like Dataverse, Dryad, Figshare, and Zenodo are helping reproducibility by **archiving data**, but this approach:
+- Results in hundreds of millions of poorly systematized datasets
+- Tends to produce the research based on stale and long-outdated data
+- Creates lineage and provenance trail that is very manual and hard to trace (through published papers)

+In `kamu` we believe that the majority of valuable data (weather, census, health records, financial core data) **flows continuously**, and most of the interesting insights lie around the latest data, so we designed it to bring **reproducibility and verifiability to near real-time data**.

-With `kamu`:
+When using `kamu`:

-- You can make your data projects fully reproducible using built-in stable references mechanism
+- Your data projects are **100% reproducible** using a built-in stable references mechanism
-- Your data analysis results can be reproduced and verified by others in minutes
+- Your results can be reproduced and **verified by others in minutes**
-- All the data prep work (that often accounts for [80% of time of a data scientist](https://www.forbes.com/sites/gilpress/2016/03/23/data-preparation-most-time-consuming-least-enjoyable-data-science-task-survey-says/?sh=348d5f876f63)) can be shared and reused by others
+- All the data prep work (that often accounts for [80% of time of a data scientist](https://www.forbes.com/sites/gilpress/2016/03/23/data-preparation-most-time-consuming-least-enjoyable-data-science-task-survey-says/?sh=348d5f876f63)) can be shared and **reused** by others
-- Your datasets will continue to function long after you're done with your project, so the work done years ago will continue to produce valuable insights with minimal maintenance on your part
+- Your data projects will **continue to function** long after you've moved on, so the work done years ago can continue to produce valuable insights with minimal maintenance on your part
+- Continuously flowing datasets are much **easier to systematize** than the exponentially growing number of snapshots
 </details>

 <details>
 <summary><b>Data-driven Journalism</b></summary>
 Data-driven journalism is on the rise and has proven to be extremely effective.
-In the world of misinformation and extremely polarized opinions data provides us an achoring point to discuss complex problems and analyze cause and effect.
+In the world of misinformation and extremely polarized opinions data provides us an anchoring point to discuss complex problems and analyze cause and effect.
 Data itself is non-partisan and has no secret agenda, and arguments around different interpretations of data are infinitely more productive than ones based on gut feelings.

 Unfortunately, too often data has issues that undermine its trustworthiness.
 And even if the data is correct, it's very easy to pose a question about its sources that will take too long to answer - the data will be dismissed, and the gut feelings will step in.

-This is why `kamu`'s goal is to make data **verifiably trustworthy** and make answering **provenance** questions a matter of seconds.
+This is why `kamu`'s goal is to make data **verifiably trustworthy** and make answering **provenance** questions a **matter of seconds**.
 Only when data cannot be easily dismissed we will start to pay proper attention to it.

+And once we agree that source data can be trusted, we can build analyses and **real-time dashboards** that keep track of complex issues like corruption, inequality, climate, epidemics, refugee crises, etc.

+`kamu` prevents good research from going stale the moment it's published!
 </details>

 <details>
 <summary><b>Business core data</b></summary>
-`kamu` aims to be the most reliable data management solution that provides recent data while maintaining highest degree of accountability and tamper-proof provenance, without you having to put all data in some central database.
-We're developing it with financial and pharmaceutical use cases in mind, where audit and compliance could be fully automated through our system.
+`kamu` aims to be the most reliable data management solution that provides recent data while maintaining the **highest degree of accountability** and **tamper-proof provenance**, without you having to put all data in some central database.

+We're developing it with financial and pharmaceutical use cases in mind, where **audit and compliance could be fully automated** through our system.

-Note that we currently focus on mission-critical data and `kamu` is not well suited for IoT or other high-frequency and high-volume cases.
+Note that we currently focus on mission-critical data and `kamu` is not well suited for IoT or other high-frequency and high-volume cases, but can be a good fit for insights produced from such data that influence your company's decisions and strategy.
 </details>

 <details>
 <summary><b>Personal analytics</b></summary>
+Being data geeks, we use `kamu` for data-driven decision-making even in our personal lives.

+Actually, our largest data pipelines so far were created for personal finance:
+- to collect and harmonize data from multiple bank accounts
+- convert currencies
-Being data geeks, we use `kamu` for data-driven decision making even in our personal lives.
-Actually, our largest data pipelines so far were created for personal finance - to collect and harmonize data from multiple bank accounts, convert currencies, and analyze stocks trading data.
-We also scrape a lot of websites to make smarter purchasing decisions. `kamu` lets us keep all this data up-to-date with absolute minimal effort.
+- analyze stocks trading data.

+We also scrape a lot of websites to make smarter purchasing decisions. `kamu` lets us keep all this data up-to-date with an **absolute minimal effort**.
 </details>

 ## Features